camptocamp/c2cgeoportal/doc/integrator/git.rst

 Overview
 --------

-Git is a `revision control <http://en.wikipedia.org/wiki/Revision_control>`_ like Subversion but he is
+Git is a `revision control system <http://en.wikipedia.org/wiki/Revision_control>`_ like Subversion but it is
 `distributed <http://en.wikipedia.org/wiki/Distributed_revision_control>`_.

-The following lines will not demonstrate the power of GIT but the minimal commands to know to use it the same as a Subversion repository.
+The following lines will not demonstrate the power of Git but the minimal commands to use as a Subversion repository.

 .. attention::
    the following command consider that we work directly on the master